getdozer/dozer-docs/docs/1_dozer/dozer.md

 4. **Scalability and High Availability**: Building a data application that can efficiently handle high-volume operations and remain reliable under heavy loads requires advanced architecture design and robust infrastructure.

 To address all the above issues, teams often find themselves stitching together multiple technologies and a significant amount of custom code.
 This could involve integrating diverse systems like Kafka for real-time data streaming, Redis for low-latency data access and caching, and Spark or Flink for processing and analyzing streaming data.
+Below is a typical setup:

 ![Complex Tools Setup](./tools.svg)